finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## List

 A list is an ordered collection of items.
 A Rosetta path expression that refers to an attribute with multiple [cardinality](documentation.html#cardinality_label) will result in a list of values.
 If a chained Rosetta path expression has multiple links with multiple cardinality then the result is a flattened list.
-For example (as extracted from the `Qualify_CashTransfer` function). :
+For example (as extracted from the `Qualify_CashTransfer` function):

 ```
 businessEvent -> primitives -> transfer -> cashTransfer